MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-210-National-School-Lunch-Program/subpart-C-Requirements-School-Food-Authority-Participation/section-210.14.md

 (d) *Use of donated foods.* The school food authority shall enter into an agreement with the distributing agency to receive donated foods as required by part 250 of this chapter.
 In addition, the school food authority shall accept and use, in as large quantities as may be efficiently utilized in its nonprofit school food service, such foods as may be offered as a donation by the Department.
 The school food authority's policies, procedures, and records must account for the receipt, full value, proper storage and use of donated foods.

-(e) *Pricing paid lunches.* For each school year beginning July 1, 2011, school food authorities shall establish prices for paid lunches in accordance with this paragraph.
+(e) *Pricing paid lunches.* For each school year, school food authorities must establish prices for paid lunches in accordance with this paragraph (e).

 (1) *Calculation procedures.* Each school food authority shall: